motionforge/Unreal-Engine-5-Game-Starter-Template/README.md

  This is a Blueprint project that contains many Blueprint classes that will be useful when starting a new project.
 This was set up to save time and effort when creating a new game or general purpose project.

+ All assets are in creative commons or direct built in Epic Games functionality.

  The project Contains:

  Blueprints: